Yogi Ramsuratkumar

 and I would keep going.
 After the day had gone by, my head would

-go out and be away for a while.
-But as this was going on, if I
+to go out and be away for a while.
+But as this was going on,

-tried to change the subject, suddenly he'd stop and say, 'We'll
+if I tried to change the subject, suddenly he'd stop and say,

-talk about that later.'
+'We'll talk about that later.'
 He'd ask me another question.
-He explained

-once, and I finally understood, that to stop him and to change
+He explained once, and I finally understood, that to stop him

-the subject was like derailing a train going at sixty or ninety
+and to change the subject was like derailing a train going at

-miles an hour.
-He's intensely involved in a certain work.
-And
+sixty or ninety miles an hour.
+He's intensely involved in a certain

-to suddenly change the subject is to leave all that up in the
+work.
+And to suddenly change the subject is to leave all that

-air.
-You know how we feel when we're working and somebody interrupts
+up in the air.
+You know how we feel when we're working and somebody

-us.
-But he works on so many different levels all at one time that
+interrupts us.
+But he works on so many different levels all at

 "When we walked with him or when we sat with him, he was

-a certain arrangement.
-He'd think a long time about where he would
+in a certain arrangement.
+He'd think a long time about where

-put us before we would even get to sit down.
-And if I let somebody
+he would put us before we would even get to sit down.
+And if

-walk between us while we were walking in the bazaar, it would
+I let somebody walk between us while we were walking in the bazaar,

-upset him.
+it would upset him.
 It upset his body physically.
-He would remind me, 'Please
+He would remind

-don't allow anyone to break us up.'
-We would have been working
+me, 'Please don't allow anyone to break us up.'
+We would have

 "He talked about himself a little bit.
 One very beautiful